Current as of May 2017 | Download print version (in PDF)

 Following adoption of a new Civil Code in 2013, the name of an NPO must contain the word “association” or “foundation,” depending what type of entity it is.
 In addition, according to Law 34/2010, an NPO cannot legally form if its name contains words such as “academy,” “council,” “authority” or “agency.”
 This restriction is designed to avoid confusion created in the past when some NPOs formed with names similar to those of public institutions.
 Furthermore, if an NPO decides to include in its name words such as “national” or “Romanian,” or derivatives thereof, it must first obtain special approval from the General Secretary of the Government (See also Law 22/2014 amending and supplementing Government Ordinance 26/2000 on Associations and Foundations).

 The standard that an NPO currently must meet reflects a change under Law 246/2005.
 Previously, an NPO needed to demonstrate that it had accomplished the majority of its objectives before obtaining Public Utility Status; in practice, this proved difficult for many NPOs to do and the law was modified accordingly.

 Local experts interpret these sections of the Government Ordinance to mean that an association or foundation’s patrimony could be allocated to another nonprofit organization or to a local public authority, e.g., a Local Council.

-There is an exception to the distribution framework: when a Federation dissolves, its members (NPOs – legal persons) are entitled to receive a percentage of the patrimony that is proportional with the subscribed capital.
+There is an exception to the distribution framework: When a Federation dissolves, its members (NPOs – legal persons) are entitled to receive a percentage of the patrimony that is proportional to the subscribed capital.